Offirmo/offirmo-monorepo--2021-legacy/CONTRIBUTING/dependencies.md

 ## policy

-* We strive for the latest LTS unless feature needed.
+* We strive for the latest LTS unless a feature is critically needed.
 Using `yarn outdated`
 * prod vs dev